MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 1. To upload your package, drag and drop the zip file to the **Drag your package here (.zip)** section of the webpage.
 Or you can select **Browse your files** to open a dialog box to select the package to upload.

-   After your package is uploaded, it is validated.
-If there is a validation error, resolve the issue and try uploading your package again.
+   After your package is uploaded, it's validated.
+If there's a validation error, resolve the issue and try uploading your package again.

 1. When validation succeeds, review the extension details, and then select **Continue** to proceed.